dfir-iris/iris-web/docs/upgrade-to-3.0.0.md

 - **Confirm your `.env`** still has the original `POSTGRES_USER` and `POSTGRES_PASSWORD`.
 The migration script reads them to authenticate against both the PG12 dump and the PG18 restore.
+- **Plan for `.env` changes.** V3 introduces several new required variables and expects a self-signed TLS cert in a specific path — see §3.2b below.
+Do not skip that step, or the stack will fail to boot even after the DB migration succeeds.
 - **Update the IRIS source tree** to the v3.0.0-beta tag before running the migration — the script lives at `scripts/upgrade-db-pg12-to-pg18.sh`.